DylanCummins4167/potential-enigma-2/README.md

 ## Installation

-Al that is required to install the application is to search it's name in a web browser, "License Program", and install the program onto your personal computer or mobil device.
+All that is required to install the application is to search it's name in a web browser, "License Program", and install the program onto your personal computer or mobil device.

-## Usage

-Provide instructions and examples for use.
-Include screenshots as needed.

-To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
-Then, using the relative filepath, add it to your README using the following syntax:

    ![badgeboard](https://github.com/DylanCummins4167/potential-enigma-2/assets/129929151/674849bc-02e0-4a38-a6ef-12cae16b18bf)